hemanthkandukuri/cs-go-ui/README.md

 ## Selenium Automation Framework
 Using Goibibo site.
 In this we will check the Headers, Sign In Frame (which is only accessible from, https://www.goibibo.com/bus/#home) and the colors, alignments, fonts of the elements involved in this.

+Using Page Factory Model for the Automation.
+Will define all the elements of a page ( a basic segregation of web elements that would be used together) in a page and using a PageBase we can intialize all the elements of the page and access them.

 ## Framework
 Framework comprises of the following files.